Shi Tao (journalist)

-Shi Tao (师涛 (師濤, Shī Tāo); born July 25, 1968) is a Chinese journalist, writer and poet, who in 2005 was sentenced to 10 years in prison for releasing a document of the Communist Party to an overseas Chinese democracy site.
+Shi Tao (师涛 (師濤, Shī Tāo); born July 25, 1968) is a Chinese journalist, writer and poet, who in 2005 was sentenced to 10 years in prison for releasing a document of the Chinese Communist Party (CCP) to an overseas Chinese democracy site.
 Yahoo!
 China was later discovered to have facilitated his arrest by providing his personal details to the Chinese government.
 Yahoo! was subsequently rebuked by a panel of the U.S. Congress, settled a lawsuit by Shi's family out of court, and pledged to reform its practices.